-Other communicable diseases (like influenza, strep throat, Covid-19, etc.) or medical conditions (like impetigo, ringworm, pinworm, conjunctivitis, etc.) should be addressed as recommended by your healthcare provider.
-We ask that parents contact the principal or school nurse with any medical condition that can affect a child's performance at school or is contagious to students, faculty, or staff.
-All medical information will be treated with discretion and the information used to manage optimal health in the classroom.
+Other communicable diseases (like influenza, strep throat, Covid-19, etc.) or medical conditions (like impetigo, ringworm, pinworm, conjunctivitis, etc.) should be addressed as recommended by your healthcare provider and in accordance with the current DHEC Exclusion List. .

+We ask that parents contact the principal or school nurse with any medical condition that can affect a child's performance at school or is contagious to students or staff.
+All medical information will be treated confidentially and with discretion.